xandergos/unity-sparse-voxel-octrees/README.md

 ## Quick Start

 Place the SVO folder in your Unity Project.
 You must enable unsafe code: Project Settings > Player > Other Settings > Allow 'unsafe' Code.
-To get a simple octree working:
+To get a simple octree working, create a script:
-- Import any mesh you want
+- Create a Start method
-- Add the MeshToOctree component to any GameObject
+- In the start method, create an octree with `new SVO.Octree()`
-- Select a mesh, the material of the model, and a reasonable voxel size.
+- Modify the octree however you want
-- Click convert and the octree in the form of a 3D texture will appear in the assets folder.
-This 3D texture can be used in a material that uses an octree shader.
+- Set the texture of a material using an octree shader with `material.mainTexture = octree.Apply()` A demo with code will be available soon.

 ## Limitations